peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

     public string SubType { get; }

 Gets this media type's subtype (for example, "plain" in "text/plain").
-The resulting string will be in lowercase letters.
+The resulting string will be in lower case; that is, with its basic upper-case letters ("A" to "Z") converted to basic lower-case letters ("a" to "z").

 <b>Returns:</b>